TCPIP Model Overview

-TCP/IP Model is also another important referance model in network world.
-OSI Referance Model was Seven Layered, TCP/IP Model is Four Layered.
+TCP IP Model is another important referance model beside OSI Model in network world.
+OSI Referance Model was Seven Layered model, TCPIP Model is Four Layered or Five Layered Model.
+The four layer model is old one.
+The new one is five layered tcpip model.
 In common, they model the same thing.
 But, borders of the Layers of different models, are different.

 The data is transmitted and routed between the source and the destination by the help of this Internet Layer of TCP/IP Model.
 Internet Layer packs data into data packets known as IP Datagrams, This IP Datagrams contains Source and Destination Addresses.
 The main protocols used in Internet Layer are IP (Internet Protocol), ARP (Address Resolution Protocol), RARP (Reverse Address Resolution Protocol), ICMP (Internet Control Message Protocol), IGMP (Internet Group Management Protocol) etc.